 For guidance on submitting datasets, see the Journal of Slavery and Data Preservation’s “Submission and Style Guide.”
 Please note that we can only take data that has been extracted from primary sources, by which we mean spreadsheets of information, rather than text or scans of documents.
 The “Methodology” section in published JSDP articles is a great resource to learn how other contributors created their datasets.

-We can’t help with the labor to create datasets out of your documents, but we are happy to provide advice.
+We can’t help with the labor of creating datasets out of your documents, but we are happy to provide advice.
+A Recommended Pratices Guide is available here.
 We can also provide a letter of support if you are applying for grant funding from your state humanities council or other sources to create datasets that are relevant to Enslaved.org.

 Enslaved.org is constantly expanding, but only individuals who appear in submitted datasets will show up in search results.
 Many famous individuals or your ancestors might be missing because they haven’t been part of any contributed dataset yet.
 Descriptions of the datasets we have integrated so far can be found here https://enslaved.org/data.
-We’re hoping to double our records in the coming months and working with larger genealogical data providers to include even more content.
-If you know of a dataset in which an enslaved person of interest appears, let us know and we will try to integrate it into our resources.
+If you know of a record collection in which enslaved people are documented, let us know or tell the holding institution about us and we will work together to try to integrate it into our resources.

 To see our announcements about new content, you can follow Matrix (the research center that houses Enslaved.org) on Twitter, LinkedIn, or Facebook.